camptocamp/c2cgeoportal/doc/integrator/internationalization.rst

 Different localization sets
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you use the application with different database that contain tow different layer tree you should
+If you use the application with different databases that contains two different layer trees you should
 have a suffix on your po files.

 Before calling the `update-po` command you should rename the po files you want to update without the suffix,